What travel insurance do I need when visiting Switzerland?

-Travel insurance for Switzerland: an invaluable ally during your stay
+Travel insurance for Switzerland: An invaluable ally during your stay

-Whether you want to visit for a holiday or for work, it’s possible that you might require a Schengen visa to enter the country.
+Whether you want to visit for a holiday or for work, it’s possible that you might require a Schengen Visa to enter the country.
 We will provide you with any information that might be useful for your future trip, from the necessity of travel insurance for Switzerland to the weather and must-see attractions.

-The evidence of travel insurance for Switzerland requested upon issuance of your Schengen visa must include coverage of emergency medical expenses, as well as costs of repatriation, up to a minimum of 30,000 Euros.
+Evidence you have travel insurance for Switzerland will be requested when you are applying for your Swiss Schengen Visa.
+The policy must include coverage of emergency medical expenses, as well as costs of repatriation, up to a minimum of €30,000.

 Of course, you may wish to take advantage of additional coverage options.
-Depending on your specific requirements, feel free to select a Switzerland travel insurance plan that includes the delivery of vital medication, glasses, contact lenses and prostheses, as well as advance repatriation of other insured parties and luggage, for example.
+Depending on your specific requirements, feel free to select a Switzerland travel insurance plan that includes the delivery of vital medication, glasses, contact lenses, and prostheses, as well as advance repatriation of other insured parties and luggage, for example.

-How to get to Switzerland?
+How do I get to Switzerland?